-Figure 3: Limit Utilisation Market Price Risk 2019
+Figure 3: Limit Utilisation Market Price Risk 2020

 Figure 3 shows the moderate risk potential arising from our trading activities.
 The Bank's trading book defined for regulatory purposes is dominated by traditional equity positions.
 As in the previous year, optional products play a subordinate role and concentrate especially on the foreign exchange segment.
 Plain vanilla products predominate here.
 Compared with the results achieved by the trading units, a beneficial risk/reward ratio is indicated.
 The largest portion of the allocated value-at-risk limits relates to sales operations, which are allocated to the trading book to meet regulatory requirements.
 These activities are not proprietary trading as such, as this segment more frequently handles orders for institutional clients.
+The high limit utilisation levels in the spring reflect the effects of the coronavirus crisis in the markets, to which our risk model reacted appropriately.